Danube Cycle Path, stage 7, south bank: Klosterneuburg – Petronell

 - Cultural/historical value

-Make sure to take time for a tour of Klosterneuburg Abbey, which was founded in the 12th c.
+Make sure to take time for a tour of Klosterneuburg Abbey, which was founded in the 12th century.
 At least take a look at its treasury, which holds the altar of Verdun from 1181 and is definitely worth seeing, or visit the four-story cellars of the abbey, which is Austria’s oldest winemaker.
+Klosterneuburg Opera is also well worth a visit.
 Vienna is only a stone’s throw away from the abbey.

 If you choose not to circumvent Vienna via the Nordbrücke (bridge), you soon reach the so-called “Danube Canal” on the south bank, which takes you straight into the center of the city.
 After freshening up in a bicycle-friendly hotel of your choice (q.v. www.wien.info), you are free to explore this grand city.